listx/listx_blog/post/2013-08-21-functors-for-newbies.md

 ## What is a Functor?

 In Haskell, there is a **Functor** type class.
-If a type is an instance of the **Functor** class, it is essentially a container type that add *context* to any value.
+If a type is an instance of the **Functor** class, it is essentially a container type that adds *context* to any value.

 The **Functor** class is defined as follows: